Please note that is blog post is a slightly adapted cross-post from Inframanage.com.

 On the one hand, changes in generating tax revenue and funding take time and a lot of public consultation and political deliberation, especially in federal countries.

 On the other hand, failure to cope with the funding demands of developments in transportation networks also has long-term effects.

-Transportation asset managers should consider the need to be involved in the evaluation and discussion around transport network funding and the possible effect on funding that changes and innovation in the motor vehicle industry may bring.
+Transportation asset management leaders should consider the need to be involved in the evaluation and discussion around transport network funding and the possible effect on funding that changes and innovation in the motor vehicle industry may bring.